Learn more about the history of the Kennedy Institute of Ethics.

 - Observing Bioethics, by Renee C. Fox & Judith P. Swazey (New York: Oxford University Press, 2008); drawn from the series of interviews linked to above;

-- The Birth of Bioethics, by Albert R. Jonsen, (New York: Oxford University Press, 1998); which covers the development of the field as a whole, with special focus on the Hastings Center and KIE;
+- The Birth of Bioethics, by Albert R. Jonsen, (New York: Oxford University Press, 1998); covers the development of the field as a whole, with special focus on the Hastings Center and KIE;

 - The Story of Bioethics, ed.
 Jennifer K. Walter and Eran P. Klein (Washington, DC: Georgetown University Press, 2003); features articles by KIE scholars Beauchamp, Childress, Pellegrino, Reich, Veatch, and Walters:

 - Beauchamp, Tom L. “The Origins, Goals, and Core Commitments of The Belmont Report and Principles of Biomedical Ethics,” in The Story of Bioethics, ed.
 Jennifer K. Walter and Eran P. Klein (Georgetown University Press: 2003): pp. 17-46.

 - Childress, James F. “Principles of Biomedical Ethics: Reflections on a Work in Progress,” in The Story of Bioethics, ed.
 Jennifer K. Walter and Eran P. Klein (Georgetown University Press: 2003): pp. 47-66.

 - Reich, Warren Thomas.
 “Shaping and Mirroring the Field: The Encyclopedia of Bioethics,” in The Story of Bioethics, ed.
 Jennifer K. Walter and Eran P. Klein (Georgetown University Press: 2003): pp. 165-196.